leofabri/hassio_appliance-status-monitor/README.md

     > marked as optional - the automation becomes unresponsive, thus making the optional value a
     > required one.<br>

   - Added some new documentation.
-You can decide to make your helpers through the UI instead of VSCode.
+You can decide to make your helpers through the UI instead of VS Code.
   - We are now using packages instead of overloading the configuration.yaml file with the helpers.
 2. The changes related to the **older versions** are shown <u>[here](older_versions_changelog.md)</u>.
 ---